MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-set-up-fixed-assets.md

 9. Click the **FA value submodels** FastTab to create sub-models or derived models for the value model (optional).
 Click the **Add** button to create a new submodel.
 Then fill in the **Value model** field (select a derived model for the value model) and the **Transaction type** field (select the type of transaction that the derived model is associated with).

-10. Click **Depreciation groups** to define depreciation groups for the value model (see https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/rus-fa-daily-op/articles/financials/localizations/rus-depreciation-setup.md).
+10. Click **Depreciation groups** to define depreciation groups for the value model (see [Set up depreciation groups] (rus-fa-daily-op/articles/financials/localizations/rus-depreciation-setup.md)).

 ## Set up fixed asset posting profiles